-To be considered for admission to this master's program, applicants should have typing, word processing (Microsoft Word equivalent), and computer programming (any high-level language) skills in addition to the following prerequisites:
+To be considered for admission to this master's program, applicants should have typing, word processing (Microsoft Word equivalent), and extensive computer programming (any high-level language) skills in addition to the following prerequisites:

-- Calculus with a C or better - Programming classes including data structures with a C or better - One other technology-related class - Minimum grade point average (GPA) of 2.7 out of a possible 4.0 in a bachelor's degree - Minimum Graduate Record Exam quantitative score of 143 or better (480 on tests prior to 2011), or a minimum GMAT score of 334 - For international students, minimum TOEFL score of at least 80 on the Internet-based test or IELTS test with a score of 5.0 or better.
-Some students may be required to take an English class for graduate international students as part of their degree plan. - Completed application form with - written statement of purpose indicating interest and objective - two letters of recommendation
+- Calculus with a C or better - Programming classes including data structures and object oriented programming - One other computer-related class such as computer architecture or operating systems - Minimum grade point average (GPA) of 2.7 out of a possible 4.0 in a bachelor's degree - Minimum Graduate Record Exam quantitative score of 143 or better (480 on tests prior to 2011) - For international students, minimum TOEFL score of at least 80 on the Internet-based test or 6.0 on IELTS.
+Some students may be required to take an English class for graduate international students as part of their degree plan. - Completed application form to include the following: - written statement of purpose indicating interest and objective - two letters of recommendation o official transcripts of all college-level work